Stackclash/5e-vault/5. Mechanics/Items/Copper Dragon Scale Mail.md

 Additionally, you can focus your senses as an action to magically discern the distance and direction to the closest copper dragon within 30 miles of you.
 This special action can't be used again until the next dawn.

 *Source: Dungeon Master's Guide p.
-165*
+165. Available in the SRD.*